 After you have logged into JMeeting, you will see the JMeeting applet on the left side of your screen.
+(If you don’t see the applet on the left side of your screen, click HERE for help)

 The applet is divided in 3 sections or tabs, each of which will be explained in this tutorial.